-Data will be independently extracted from the included studies by two reviewers, and recorded on a predesigned form.
+Data will be extracted from the included studies and recorded on a pre-designed form.
 If need be, corresponding authors for the included studies will be contacted where the data are unclear.
 The following data will be extracted from the included studies:

-- Study characteristics: year of the study publication, study design and objectives of the study - ▶ Study population: country, community or healthcare facility based and the source of the denominator - Case definition: laboratory methods and clinical case definitions - ▶ Incidence or prevalence of VZV - Mortality and hospitalisation rates associated with the VZV - ▶ Prevalence of complications of VZV not requiring hospitalisation, for example, postherpetic neuralgia - Characteristics of VZV cases: age, gender, HIV status, access to acyclovir or other antiviral treatment, vaccination status.
+- Study characteristics: year of the study publication, study design and objectives of the study - Study population: country, community or healthcare facility based, and the source of the denominator - Case definition: Laboratory methods and clinical case definitions - Incidence or prevalence of VZV - Mortality and hospitalization rates associated with the VZV - Prevalence of complications of VZV not requiring hospitalization, e.g. postherpetic neuralgia - Characteristics of VZV cases: age, gender, HIV status, access to Acyclovir or other antiviral treatment, vaccination status